 If you have a family member or you will be close to someone who has Hepatitis B, you might consider the Hepatitis B Vaccine.
 Given as a bi-monthly series of 3 injections over six months, it is the best way to prevent contracting hepatitis B.

 Acute hepatitis B goes away after a period of about 6 months.
 So, you may not need treatment at all for this type of hepatitis.
 A visit to your doctor is absolutely essential to determine which type of hepatitis you have, and your doctor will recommend a follow-up test to ensure your complete recovery.

 Chronic Hepatitis B is a condition that is permanent and cannot be cured.
-In this case, your doctor will recommend thebest treatment option for you.
-Antiviral medications will help to fight the growth of the virus, slowing its ability to damage your liver.
+If you have chronic HBV, your doctor will recommend thebest treatment option for you.
+Antiviral medications may help to fight the growth of the virus, slowing its ability to damage your liver.